 Board Evaluations

 The Board annually assesses the effectiveness of the full Board and the performance of its committees.
-The Corporate Governance Committee is charged with determines the nominees.
-The evaluation process of prospective director nominees is the same for all nominees, regardless of the source from which the nominee was first identified.
+The Corporate Governance Committee is charged with overseeing this process, which includes periodic evaluations by a third party and individual director assessments.